Artist: Maciek Schejbal

-This vision or voice is brought to fruition by the stellar musicians assembled to make this recording.
-With a top flight cast of artists, Maciek lays down an amazing array of grooves and melodies and musical worlds that remind me at times of Hermeto Pascoal, Joe Zawinul, and even of Frank Zappa.
+This is not a typical drummer's solo record.
+On Afro-Polka, Maciek lays down an amazing array of grooves and melodies and musical worlds reminiscent of Hermeto Pascoal, Joe Zawinul, and even of Frank Zappa.
 He has a strong command of a wide range of colors and ideas and he makes them his own, not being held back by convention or by the business of making music.
 He takes the listener on a very personal journey that could only be an expression of his own travels and discoveries.
 After listening to this recording one has a pretty good idea of how, where and when Maciek has lived, loved, traveled and played throughout his life, with dedication, reverence, love and an open mind.

 – Sean Conly, 2018